Guide to the Survey of Employment, Payrolls and Hours

 The calibration is done using a generalized regression estimator.
 The model groups are mostly defined at the national and sub-sector levels (i.e., three-digit NAICS code or, in a few instances, four-digit); in a few cases, the enterprise size (measured by number of employees) and the provincial dimensions are used.
 Regression coefficients, calculated at the model group level, are applied to the estimates of total employment and payrolls from the administrative sources to estimate the additional variables.

 Non-farm payroll employment data are for all hourly and salaried employees, as well as for the 'other employees' category, which includes piece-rate and commission-only employees.
 Average weekly hours data are for hourly and salaried employees only.
 They exclude businesses that could not be classified with a NAICS code by the time monthly processing was completed.

 All earnings data include overtime pay and exclude businesses that could not be classified to a NAICS code.
 Earnings data are based on gross taxable payroll before source deductions.

 Average weekly earnings are derived by dividing total weekly earnings by the total number of employees.

 Section 3: Data collection and processing

-Reporting units that do not respond after a certain period of time are contacted by telephone by the staff of Statistics Canada’s regional offices.
+Reporting units that do not respond after a certain period of time are contacted by telephone by the staff of Statistics Canada's regional offices.
 Respondents are reminded to complete the survey, or to give the information over the telephone at that time.
-Non-response—when establishments do not report—diminishes the accuracy of the estimates.
+Non-response—when establishments do not report—can diminish the accuracy of the estimates.